sunrise-php/docs/docs/reference/controller-annotations.md

 Sets the `DELETE` HTTP method for an operation.

-> 💡 **Tip**: This annotation can be applied not only to an action but also to a class and even to its parent classes.
+> This annotation can be applied not only to an action but also to a class and even to its parent classes.

 ```php
 use Sunrise\Http\Router\Annotation\ApiRoute;